Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 John Keats wrote in a letter to a friend, Leigh Hunt: 'We hate poetry that has a palpable design upon us...Poetry should be great and unobtrusive, a thing which enters one's soul.'

-Certainly Keats was aware of social and political upheavals of his time, including the infamous massacre of working protestors at the Battle of Peterloo in Manchester in the summer of 1819.
-He did have radical leanings but tended not to express them in his poetry.
+Certainly, Keats was aware of the social and political upheavals of his day, including the infamous massacre of working protestors at the Battle of Peterloo in Manchester in the summer of 1819.
+He did have radical leanings but tended not to express them in his poetry, unlike say, Shelley.

 'How beautiful the season is now - How fine the air.
 A temperate sharpness about it.
 Really, without joking, chaste weather - Dian skies - I never liked stubble-fields so much as now - Aye better than the chilly green of the spring.
 Somehow, a stubble-field looks warm - in the same way that some pictures look warm.
 This struck me so much in my Sunday's walk that I composed upon it.'